Managing Fear and Anxiety at Bedtime

 • If your infant is scared of the dark – offer a nightlight.

 • If their fear is being alone – let them know you will check in on them every few minutes, offer them a lovey, a photo of you, a t-shirt of yours.
-If they are scared of going somewhere in the house alone, toilet, upstairs, etc – offer to sing so they can still hear you and know you are still there.
+If they are scared of going somewhere in the house alone, toilet, upstairs, etc – offer to sing or leave your bedroom door open so they can still hear you and know you are still there.

 • If there is something making noises or shadows, brainstorm with them about how to overcome this.
+Once there was a plant making shadows on the wall in our son’s room that really freaked him out.
 Cover the monitor light, blackout curtains, a sound machine, etc. Our fridge was making noises and we made up a whole story about it being the fridge's tummy grumbling.
-Find the playfulness to show your infant they are safe.
+Find the playfulness to show your child they are safe.

 • If the fear is predominantly about bedtime and heightened by separation then focus on filling your child's cup with connecting rituals at bedtime and remind them that you are close by and you can check on them as needed or lie with them if that works for your family.